 - Handling Rate โ The next important parameter is the percentage of waste handled out of the quantity delivered.
 The normative is above 90% with an allowance being given for moisture content of the material, weighment errors, etc.

 - Recovery Rate โ Recovery rate as well plays an important part in monitoring as a higher recovery, projects higher efficiency and a lower carbon footprint.
-The norm has been fixed at 40-80% taking into consideration as to the methodology of re-sorting followed.
+Recovery is broadly splits as – recyclables recovery – compostables recovery – and recovery for closed burning or safe storage.
+The norm for the first two combined together has been fixed at 40-80%, taking into consideration as to the methodology of re-sorting followed.

 The KPIs which monitor wet waste collection and composting are listed below-